MaskRay/maskray.me/source/_posts/2021-08-08-toolchain-testing.md

 ### binutils-gdb

+The test harness is based on DejaGNU.
+Ian Lance Taylor [described DegaGNU's disadvantages in 2011](https://www.airs.com/blog/archives/499).

 In `binutils/testsuite/lib/binutils-common.exp`, `run_dump_test` is the core that runs `as` and `ld`, and checks the output of a dump program matches the expected patterns in the .d file.

 Let's take a whirlwind tour and figure out the numerous problems.